Medical Ostraca of Deir el-Medina: Ancient history

 Deir el-Medina was a planned village, which was created on the west bank of the Nile River, across from the Egyptian city of Thebes.
 Historical evidence suggests that the village was founded during the reign of Thutmose I, who wished to secure a steady community of workers and artisans to build the royal tombs in the nearby Valley of the Kings.
 Because of their important role in building the tombs for the pharaohs, Deir el-Medina's residents received a better education and more money than their counterparts in other towns.
 This led to a highly literate society capable of producing the wealth of ostraca that were later found (including ostraca revealing a common person's experience of medicine, which otherwise would never have been created).

 Modern history

 The archaeological site of Deir el-Medina was first seriously excavated by Ernesto Schiaparelli in 1905.
 It was during this series of excavations that large amounts of ostraca were first found.
 Between 1922 and 1951, a French team directed by Bernard Bruyère excavated the entire site, including the village, the dump and the cemetery.
 During these excavations, a massive wealth of ostraca were found.
-It was not until later, when historians and Egyptologists (such as A.G.
+It was not until later that historians and Egyptologists (such as A.G.
 McDowell) began to sift through the ostraca, and sort them into groups related to literature, daily life, and medicine.